Clawhip

 - Normalized event routing — Consumers route on

-context.normalized_event(started,blocked,finished,failed,retry-needed,pr-created,test-started,test-finished,test-failed,handoff-needed), not on the raweventfield.
-This keeps consumers stable even when OMX uses legacy-compatible names likesession-startorsession-idle. - Envelope contract — Every event carries
+context.normalized_eventrather than the raweventfield.
+Supported values:started,blocked,finished,failed,retry-needed,pr-created,test-started,test-finished,test-failed,handoff-needed. - Envelope contract — Every event carries

 schema_version: "1",event,timestamp,source, and acontextblock.
-Optional IDs (session_id,thread_id,turn_id,mode) appear when available. - Context fields — The
+Optional identifiers (session_id,thread_id,turn_id,mode) appear only when available. - Context fields — The

-contextblock includesnormalized_event,session_name,repo_path,branch,issue_number,pr_number,pr_url,command,tool_name,status, anderror_summary. - Noise controls — Duplicate suppression gates on
+contextblock includesnormalized_event,session_name,repo_path,branch,issue_number,pr_number,pr_url,command,tool_name,status, anderror_summary. - Noise control — Duplicate suppression gates on

 thread_id + turn_id + type.
 Idle events obey the idle cooldown gate.
-Derived operational events (retry-needed,handoff-needed) never duplicate session lifecycle completions.
+Operational events likeretry-neededandhandoff-neededare handled separately from session lifecycle completions.

 Example